Options

 Parameters

-A Graphics Game Object.
+A Graphics Game Object, or any kind of Shape Game Object.
 The geometry within it will be used as the mask.

 Returns GeometryMask